If not, what is the best place in the world to lie on the beach while this turmoil is going on around us?

 So to answer your question - can you live on a guest house on the beach for less than $20 USD a day?
 Probably not.
 However if you rented an apartment off the beach long-term and ate and shopped at the local markets - yes. over 11 years ago

 Miah Oren a travel writer for the Examiner (Dallas, Texas) has written her last 2 articles about beaches in Southeast Asia

 http://tinyurl.com/om842c - Relax at a beach in Thailand or Cambodia?

 http://tinyurl.com/prxjzf - A beach for the whole family

-As she says, 'it is the perfect place to do nothing' about 11 years ago
+As she says, 'it is the perfect place to do nothing' over 11 years ago

 Im struggling to see any signs of this so called 'economic crisis' here in Tasmania.
 Though its hardly beach weather.

 Berlins a good spot to go, the cities been so poor for so long and already had such high unemployment that apparently its holding up pretty well compared to other European towns.
 But its inland so no beaches. over 11 years ago